nauam/Courses/docs/administration/security/storage-plugins/cyberark-storage.md

 : This specifies the storage plugin to use.
 For Cyberark, the value should always be `cyberark-storage`.

 - **path**
-: The path in QW Control storage tree to apply the plugin.
-If just `keys` is specified, then all keys added to QW Control Key Storage will also be added to Cyberark.
+: The path in Rundeck storage tree to apply the plugin.
+If just `keys` is specified, then all keys added to Rundeck Key Storage will also be added to Cyberark.

 - **removePathPrefix**
 : By default, the storage plugin will be invoked using the full path that is requested.
 If set to true, the path used when invoking the storage plugin would not include the prefix.
 It is recommended to set it to true.
-If set to false, keys will not be displayed unless a directory is specified in QW Control.
+If set to false, keys will not be displayed unless a directory is specified in Rundeck.

 - **baseURL**
 : The base URL for the cyberark account where the secrets should be saved.
 For example, `https://services-uscentral.skytap.com:18246`.

 - **username**
-: Username for an account with access to the secrets that will be used in QW Control.
+: Username for an account with access to the secrets that will be used in Rundeck.

 - **password**
 : The password for a user in the account where the secrets should be stored.